Spine Athlete ::: Bob's story

 Being a spine athlete: Some people see the goal as recovering from their surgery.
 Mine was to get back to doing all the things I love to do.
 This would require dealing with the issues that had made the surgery necessary.
 If you don’t fix the underlying soft tissue weaknesses in your body, most likely you will be back again for more surgery.
 Dr. Tobler told me that if I didn’t take care of my back, I had a 30 percent chance of needing the adjacent vertebrae fused as well.
 This was the source of my motivation to make my spine health a priority every day.

 I had always assumed that I was in shape, but I discovered that wasn’t actually the case.
 While working with a physical trainer I learned that my spine problems resulted from a lack of mobility in my hips.
 When you lack flexibility, your body is working overtime to get you through the day.
 I also learned that my body fat was higher than it should be and that the foods I was eating were not well balanced.
 I made a commitment to a new lifestyle.
-I work out six days a week now.
+I work out five days a week now.
 I use free weights, focusing on strengthening my core muscles, and spend about half of my workout stretching.
-I lowered my body fat to 14 percent.
 I eat more protein and fewer carbohydrates than before, and I always eat breakfast.
 I might eat a French fry – just to remember what they taste like – but I cut out all the bad stuff.
 And the way I feel now, I don’t miss it.
 I’m in better shape now than I was 20 years ago.
 During a recent ski trip I received the ultimate compliment from another skier.
 He said, “If I want to ski like that, who should I call to have the same back surgery?”